pmerry96/EldenRingSpeedChanger/README.md

 F4 - Stop the game speed changer

+F6 - Set the game speed back to 100%

 F1 - Use the "random" speed changer type (Jumpy, random changes in speed)

 F2 - Use the "Sine" speed changer type (continuous, smooth change in speed)